blabber/oggfilter/README.markdown

                      re_format(7) for a complete discussion of the extended regu- lar expression format.
 This option may be specified multiple times.

+         -X | --exclude-expression regexp
+                     This is the inversion of the -x flag.
+It excludes any ogg/vorbis files containing at least one vorbiscomment match- ing the extended regular expression regexp.
+This option may be specified multiple times.

          -d | --directory directory
                      Prepends every line read from standard input with directory